Quantum Key Distribution via Charge Teleportation: Extended Results: Noise and Errors

 This transformation inverts the sign of Bob's rotation angle.
 The effect is physically equivalent to Bob receiving the wrong classical bit from Alice and applying the incorrect unitary based on that misinformation \cite{QKDbyQET}.
 This causes a direct and rapid mixing of the intended negative signal with the unwanted positive signal, leading to an accelerated decay towards failure.

-This behavior is clearly demonstrated in the simulation results presented in Figures \ref{fig:alice_num_bob_phaseflip_error_appendix} through \ref{fig:nn_qiskit_bob_phaseflip_error_appendix}. \begin{itemize} \item All plots show a strong, nearly linear degradation of the teleported signal as a function of the error probability $p$.
+This behavior is clearly demonstrated in the simulation results presented in Figure \ref{fig:nn_qiskit_bob_phaseflip_error_appendix}. \begin{itemize} \item All plots show a strong, nearly linear degradation of the teleported signal as a function of the error probability $p$.
 This rapid decay is characteristic of an error that directly inverts the protocol's intended outcome.

 \item This error leads to a sharp sign-crossing, with a critical failure threshold consistently observed around $p \approx 0.32-0.33$.
 This low tolerance highlights the protocol's sensitivity to phase noise on the receiving qubit.